-At Florida House Experience our qualified staff of licensed professionals support the dual diagnosis patient from detox through outpatient relapse prevention aftercare.
+At FHE Health our qualified staff of licensed professionals support the dual diagnosis patient from detox through outpatient relapse prevention aftercare.
 We believe that addressing each individual’s state of mental health when creating a treatment plan is vital to the success of treatment.
 Our PHP program can help the person struggling with dual diagnosis in Florida – psychiatric services in addition to medical treatment can pave the way for sustained sobriety and recovery.

 Behavioral Therapy Takes Many Different Shapes